 Most Tibetans are semi-nomadic, constantly moving their herds of yaks, cattle, goats, and sheep to new pastures.
-The economy basically rests on the farming of grains and cattle breeding.
+The economy basically rests on the farming of grains and cattle production.
 Their main crop is barley.
 Farmers plow with the aid of the native yak or the dzo (a cross between a cow and a yak).
 Butter is made from the milk of these animals.
 The butter is then mixed with ground barley in tea to make a dish called tsampa, a staple food for Tibetans.